 Professor Peter Rogers University of Melbourne

-Conventional radiotherapy (CRT) is a routine treatment for children with DIPG as a palliative measure and provides a temporary reduction in symptoms.
+Conventional radiotherapy is a routine palliative treatment for children with DIPG and provides a temporary reduction in symptoms.
 Children typically receive 30 treatments over 6 weeks.
-But CRT is not curative and no other treatments are available.
-Microbeam radiation therapy (MRT) is a novel, experimental radiotherapy in which X-rays are generated from a synchrotron instead of a linear accelerator (CRT).
+But conventional radiotherapy is not curative and no other treatments are available.
+Microbeam radiation therapy is a novel, experimental radiotherapy in which X-rays are generated from a synchrotron.
 This form of radiotherapy delivers higher doses of radiation in a SINGLE treatment and the beams are shaped to reduce damage to the healthy tissues of the brain.
-It is being investigated as a curative treatment for DIPG.
+It is being investigated as a curative treatment for DIPG and has shown early promise.

 This study demonstrated that doses 20 times higher than conventional radiotherapy could be delivered safely.
 This exciting finding paves the way for additional studies in preparation for future clinical trials.

 This pilot project comprised a multidisciplinary group including physicists, radiotherapists and cancer biologists.
-A follow up study will occur in 2019 - 2020 to examine the efficacy of this treatment for DIPG relative to conventional radiotherapy.
+A follow up study will occur to examine the efficacy of this treatment for DIPG relative to conventional radiotherapy.

 Low Survival Cancers Alliance